jundalisay/superb/content/en/social/economics/fallacies/equilibrium-fallacy.md

 <cite>Paul Samuelson, Economics, Chapter 4 Supply and Demand: The Bare Elements, page 61</cite>
 {{< /quote >}}

-> *Instead of a demand schedule, pantrynomics uses the modern economic table of the Physiocrats to determine the real price of everything in real-time.
+> *Instead of a demand schedule, Supereconomics uses the modern economic table of the Physiocrats to determine the real price of everything in real-time.
 If everyone knows the real price of everything, then information asymmetry and profit maximization stop existing.
 Consequently, economic crises no longer have a chance to form.
 The maxim 'prevention is better than cure' applies to an economy just as it applies to health,